wRothbard/birthstones/README.md

 (to use Speedcrunch to get values not listed, enter the number without any equation, then paste the formulas above exactly to use that "answer" as a variable--see spreadsheet's "Hardness - Extrapolated" sheet for spreadsheet version of formulas)

 ### Things that will be kept the same:
+* You must manually delete the etc folder (source material) from your mods/birthtones folder to reduce download times of the mod when using a server
 * birthstones:diamond will still be present for now (as opposed to becoming an alias for default:diamond), since the birthstones diamond texture looks cool.
 The display names for all of the items will say "White Diamond". (planned: recipe to make it into regular diamond)
 * No shields & armor (planned as separate mod: birthstones_3d_armor)
 * No arrows (planned as separate mod: birthstones_throwing)